 What companion plants go best with chamomile plants?

 Bee balm, Phlox, and Delphiniums are just some of the plants that pair well with chamomile.
 Delphiniums are simply dreamy, don’t you think?

 Who doesn’t love mint tea?
 There are so many different flavors of mint; the problem will be deciding what kind to plant.
 Peppermint, spearmint, apple mint, chocolate peppermint, or even Moroccan mint are just a few of the types of plants to pick from.

 Don’t forget to keep mint contained, once planted it tends to take over the garden.
 I like to keep my mint in large ceramic pots.
-Mint is a perennial and is relatively easy to grow.

 They do well in both shade and sun, with soil that has good drainage.
 Minimal care is needed to grow this amazing herb.
 USDA Plant Hardiness Zones 3-11 depending on what type of mint you grow.

 What are the best companion plants for mint?